-Additionally, we encourage employees to check themselves for symptoms of COVID-19 before starting travel and to notify their supervisor and stay home if they are sick.
+Additionally, we encourage employees to follow the CDC’s latest recommendations for travel during COVID-19.
 Employees who become sick while traveling or on temporary assignment should notify their supervisor and promptly call a healthcare provider for advice if needed.

 For items generally not cleaned and disinfected by custodial teams, develop a cleaning and disinfecting plan.
 The university has purchased various cleaning supplies in bulk to ensure that the products used meet the EPA’s criteria for use against COVID-19 and that the appropriate personal protective equipment is available.
 Departments needing to clean their own spaces and objects should contact Jeffrey Van Gelder, UNI Warehouse, firstname.lastname@example.org, to obtain supplies.